avaines/Powershell-Template/New-ScriptTemplate/readme.md

 When writing a main script block use the following structure to write messages to the log file.

-    Log-write -logpath $Script:LogPath -linevalue ìA messageî
+    Log-write -logpath $Script:LogPath -linevalue ‚ÄúA message‚Äù

-In itís default state these messages will be written out to console as well as the file.
+In it‚Äôs default state these messages will be written out to console as well as the file.
 This can be altered in the config file by changing the

-    $Script:LoggingDebugî variable to $false
+    $Script:LoggingDebug‚Äù variable to $false

 The resultant log file will look something like this: